-If you go to Rome in July, take note.
-The Feast of Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
+If you're going to Rome in July, take note.
+The Festa de' Noantri begins in mid-July, this is such a special occasion for many of the citizens that even in the evenings it is celebrated.
 For two weeks the streets are illuminated, filled with markets and people coming from different neighborhoods of Rome.

 For two weeks the image of Our Lady of Mount Carmel is placed in the Church of St. Agatha.
 All those who want can go to this religious center to venerate her before she is taken back to her church.